ToC

 Including your years of work experience, relevant qualifications, and any transferable skills from other TA or childcare roles in your opening paragraph effectively captures an employer’s attention and keeps them interested in reading the rest of your cover letter.

-Below is an example of our teaching assistant applicant’s statement in their opening paragraph (using coloured underlines for your reference):
+Below is an example of a teaching assistant applicant’s statement in their opening paragraph:

 Since the age of 12, I’ve babysat for my younger siblings and neighbours’ children.
 I’ve always enjoyed caring for students, so I was excited to see the Teaching Assistant role at [School Name] currently being advertised on [Website].
 With 4 years’ experience and a CACHE Level 3 Teaching Assistant certificate (RFQ), I’m confident that I’d be a perfect candidate.